Chronicle of a Bourgeois of Valenciennes

 Kings Scotland: Great x 17 Grand Son of King Duncan I of Scotland

-Kings Franks: Great x 24 Grand Son of Louis "Pious" King Aquitaine I King Franks
+Kings Franks: Great x 24 Grand Son of Louis "Pious" King Aquitaine I King of the Franks

 Kings Duke Aquitaine: Great x 23 Grand Son of Ranulf I Duke Aquitaine